ahrimhan/ahrimhan.github.io/_portfolio/research_project2.md

 ## RQ3.
 Efficiency of the two-phased approach <a name="RQ3"></a>

 ### Experimental design

+We compare our approach with the no-reduction approach.
+Our approach indicates the two-phase approach in that top 20% ranked using the Delta Table are evaluated using a fitness function (Delta top 20%).
+The approach to investigate all possible candidates is called the no-reduction approach.

 |Comparators|
 |:---|
 | - Delta top 20% (our approach) <br> - No-reduction approach |
-The Delta top 20% (our approach) indicates the two-phase approach in that top 20% ranked using the Delta Table are evaluated using a fitness function.

 The used ``fitness functions`` are ``MPC (Message Passing Coupling)``, ``Connectivity``, and ``EPM (Entity Placement metric)``.
 For improving maintainability, fitness functions should be increased or decreased: ``MPC (-)``, ``Connectivity (+)``, and ``EPM (-)``.